sscretchen/sscretchen/README.md

 <a href="https://www.packtpub.com/product/network-protocols-for-security-professionals/9781789953480" target="_blank">Network Protocols for Security Professionals
 </a>
-<p>I like to keep my fundamentals sharp.
-This is a good book about common network protocols, their vulnerabilities and how to defend against them.</p>
+<p>This is a good book about common network protocols, their vulnerabilities and how to defend against them.</p>

 ### Lets Connect